weepower/wee/README.md

 * **Breakpoint watching** for efficient media query callbacks
 * **Polyfill support** for HTML5, ES5, SVG, and input placeholders

-JSON-configured Grunt process to compile, optimize, and minify your project
+JSON-configured build process to compile, optimize, and minify your project

-* **Built-in server** for static development
+* **Built-in server** for local static development
 * **Live reloading** of assets and markup
 * **Ghost mode** to mirror actions across multiple browsers
 * **Static site generator** perfect for living style guides